aditnikolas/learning-git-github/readme.md

-## Helloo Git!
+## Helloo and Welcome to learn Git!

 - hope this will be conflict
-- and if this solve say hooorraaayy!!!
+- mantapuuu!!!